ndau/automation/readme.md

 There is a web ui for a kubernetes cluster that great for seeing things at a glance, but isn't generally good for making changes to your cluster.
 To run it and connect: `minikube dashboard`.

+# Philosophy

+This set of scripts tries to follow a 12 factor approach as much as possible for a set of scripts.

 # Glossary

 This section is provided as a way to have a common grasp on terms and technologies we use.

 ## Kubernetes

 Kubernetes is a container orchestration platform.
 Kubernetes means _helmsman_ in ancient Greek, hence the helm logo.
 It allows you to specify how containers and resources should be managed.

 ### Node